Police: Auburn Woman Tried To Kidnap Toddler From Park

-An Auburn, California woman has been arrested on allegations that she tried to kidnap a three-year-old girl.
+An Auburn, California, woman has been arrested on allegations that she tried to kidnap a 3-year-old girl.
 People reports that 28-year-old Lindsay Frasher was arrested at the scene of the incident, after the child’s grandfather — and several witnesses — restrained her.
 This is certainly a shocking case in development.

-Police say that the three-year-old girl, a sibling and her grandfather were enjoying their Saturday at Ashford Park, near a duck pond, when they were approached by the 28-year-old California woman.
-Frasher allegedly called the three-year-old victim by another child’s name before grabbing her, and attempting to walk away with her.
+Police say that the 3-year-old girl, a sibling, and her grandfather were enjoying their Saturday at Ashford Park, near a duck pond, when they were approached by the 28-year-old California woman.
+Frasher allegedly called the 3-year-old victim by another child’s name before grabbing her, and attempting to walk away with her.

 Oklahoma City police search for man seen in attempted kidnapping at fairgrounds | Fox News#auspol https://t.co/NEkl0g4fJc